pnolan89/lighthouse-web-notes/README.md

-# Aedan's Notes
+# Peter's Notes

 ## Summary
-This repo contains all of the notes taken by [Aedan Giffin](https://github.com/giffin94) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repo contains all of the notes taken by [Peter Nolan](https://github.com/pnolan89) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ## Table of Contents
 * [Week 1](/week_1)